How Tyson Fury stunned Deontay Wilder and who is next for the 'Gypsy King' - Local News 8

 Outside the ring, he has defended making homophobic and sexist comments in 2015, and more recently has won plaudits for speaking openly about his battle with depression and addiction that saw him contemplate driving his Ferrari off a bridge at high speed in 2016.

-He told CNN last year that hoped to “help people, save one person’s life” by speaking openly about managing his mental health, and said ahead of fighting Wilder that he would be “dead within a year” if he stopped going to the gym.
+He told CNN’s Don Riddell last year that hoped to “help people, save one person’s life” by speaking openly about managing his mental health, and said ahead of fighting Wilder that he would be “dead within a year” if he stopped going to the gym.

 As far as his boxing is concerned, Fury is optimistic.
 The 31-year-old told reporters after his defeat of Wilder that his promoters would take care of the next fight should the American turn down another rematch.